markowetzlab/PancreaticCancerKRAS/README.md

  S2 Computational Analysis:
- This file contains : The R code
+ This file contains , The R code
                       PDF file contains a set of documentation, R code, results and datasets to fully reproduce the analysis and results of the correspondent                             publication.
 This PDF contains following results subsections of the publication: “MR regulatory processes show different immune activity.”

  Technical issues :
  inside the code you will find the link to download the data .
 However in somes cases this way doesn't work.
-In this case it,s sould be necessary to downloand
+In this case it's should be necessary to download
  manually the data.